 Installation only takes an hour or two.
 Since the lights are completely concealed inside the air ducts, they won’t harm people or pets.
 Maintenance is as simple as changing the bulbs every two or three years, which can be performed during HVAC preventive maintenance.

-If you want to prevent the spread of mold and germs in your HVAC system and San Diego area home, contact the indoor air quality experts at Sherlock Heating & Air Conditioning today for more information about UV lights.
+If you want to prevent the spread of mold and germs in your HVAC system and San Diego area home, contact the indoor air quality experts at Sherlock Plumbing Heating & Air today for more information about UV lights.